BadescuGabi/TrainsApp/README.md

 # Trains management application

 ## Project description
-<p>The scope of this application is to create a medium that can be used for trains and railways managemnt.
-The user can manage trains, their schedule, tickets, stations, passengers and tracks for trains<p>
+The scope of this application is to create a medium that can be used for trains and railways managemnt.
+The user can manage trains, their schedule, tickets, stations, passengers and tracks for trains
+____

 ## Business Requirements:
 1. Information about schedules delays
 2. Buying train tickets for different routes